dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/plurals/f-pluralization.md

 | calf / calves | càfe | càfs |
 | loaf / loaves | lofe | loafs |

-The written form remains stable while pronunciation follows general voicing rules.
+The written stem remains unchanged across number.

 ---

 ### Words Without Voicing

-Some ⟨-fe⟩ nouns **do not undergo voicing** in speech and remain /fs/.
+Some ⟨-fe⟩ nouns **do not voice** the cluster in speech and remain /fs/.

 These behave identically in spelling.